dermotte/liresolr/README.md

 -  **pc** ..
 SPCEDD (pyramid histogram of CEDD)
 -  **fo** ..
 FuzzyOpponentHistogram (fuzzy color histogram)

+Also consult the Lire project and the documentation of features there.
+You can also extend the list of features by changing the `FeatureRegistry` in the LireSolr source.

 The field parameter (partially) works with the LIRE request handler:

 -  **fl** ..
 Fields, give them as a comma or space separated list, like "fl=title,id,score".
 Note that "*" is denoting all fields and score adds the distance (which already comes with the "d" fields) in an additional score field.